 Road transport by car to the city centre is via the N2 freeway and is 20km from the airport.
 The MyCiti bus service departs every 20 minutes between 04:20 and 22:00 and connects directly to the main station.
-There is no rail service available at this stage although a link has been proposed.
+Currently, there is no rail service available at this stage from Cape Town Airport.
 Major Car Rental Depots at Johannesburg airport are open 24/7 – Book your Car Hire Rental online and save time before departures.

 Cape Town International Airport

-The airport was opened in 1954 as D.F.
-Malan Airport and was changed to Cape Town International in 1990.
-With South Africa set to host the 2010 FIFA World Cup the airport was extensively renovated and expanded.
 There are two terminals linked by a central terminal which handles all check-ins after which passengers split into domestic and international.
 Most of the facilities such as banks, shops and restaurants are available here.
-The International terminal has these facilities plus duty free shops, to enjoy some retail therapy.
+The International terminal has these facilities plus duty-free shops, to enjoy some retail therapy.